 What is the Difference Between Pork Tenderloin and Pork Loin?

-- Both cuts are lean but their shapes and sizes are very different, so they should NOT be substituted in recipes.
+Pork tenderloin and pork loin are both lean cuts of meat, but their shapes and sizes are very different.
+Though their names are quite similar, they should NOT be used interchangeably in recipes.

 To Remove Silver Skin: Insert the tip of your knife between the silver skin and meat and slide your knife along the meat while pulling the silver skin and fat away at the same time.